jpalardy/jpalardy.github.io/_posts/2018-06-25-surviving-unfamiliar-javascript-projects-dependencies.markdown

 # npm outdated

-A good first step is built in npm: when you run `npm outdated`, you get an output similar to this:
+A good first step is built-in npm: when you run `npm outdated`, you get an output similar to this:

 ![npm outdated output]({{site.url}}/assets/surviving-unfamiliar/npm-outdated.png)